john-davanzo/cs61_final_project_john_devon/milestone_3/milestone_3_overview.md

 ## Import Method
 We were unable to utilize the Table Import Wizard built into MySQLWorkbench because of the inconsistent nature of the formatting of our original data.
 Instead, we manually set the parameters for import using the `LOAD DATA LOCAL INFILE` command in SQL.

+* In order to use this command with the local mysql connection, we had to add this option in the advanced tab of our connection settings: `OPT_LOCAL_INFILE=1`

 ## Import Code
 The general syntax for how we loaded our data is as follows:
 ```